 Paul addresses this subject in Ephesians 4:11-13 when he writes, “So Christ himself gave the apostles, the prophets, the evangelists, the pastors and teachers, to equip his people for works of service, so that the body of Christ may be built up until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ” (NIV).
 The Bible is clear that the church is only part of the maturing process.

 Moses, on the other hand, says in Deuteronomy 6:7, “Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up” (NIV).
 There is no greater place to model how to live a pure and blameless life than with your family.
 This is a critical truth for parents.

 But based on the current cultural landscape, there is cause to believe many moms and dads do not understand the importance of “impressing” God’s commands on the lives of their children.
 One of the main causes for our cultural demise is the lack of integrity in the home.
 Discipleship with every child begins at home.
 In the end, parents are ultimately responsible for preparing them for eternity.

 Needless to say, this is a serious matter.
 Scott McConnell, director of LifeWay Research, observed, “Students are experts at noticing inconsistencies between what parents say and do.”
 It is easy for parents to talk the talk, but the real issue comes down to whether they can walk the walk.

-Nothing undermines a mom and dad’s efforts in training their children more than when their actions and God’s Word do not match up.
-Our homes need moms and dads living an authentic life now more than ever.
+Nothing undermines parents’ efforts in training their children more than when their actions and God’s Word do not match up.
+Our homes need moms and dads living authentic lives now more than ever.
 We will never be perfect, but it should be our heart’s desire to live with godly integrity.